OpenHumans/GSoC/00_ideas.md

 ### Add Data Exploration projects
 Members of *Open Humans* can use the different data sets they have connected to their account in various data exploration tools.
-We are looking for students who are interested in contributing new data exploration tools that access a member's data sets to generate interesting insights.
+We are looking for interns who are interested in contributing new data exploration tools that access a member's data sets to generate interesting insights.
 These can be in form of data visualization/analysis or generating derived new data sets.